FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/拆解build_chain.sh解读FISCO-BCOS建链过程.md

-# Disassemble build _ chain.sh Interpretation of FISCO-BCOS chain building process
+# Disassembling build _ chain.sh Interpreting FISCO-BCOS Chain Building Process
 Author ： Chongqing Electronic Engineering Vocational College| to the key male

 Here is the tutorial: [companion video](https://space.bilibili.com/335373077)

 # lifting chain
-We're not going to talk about the chain here in a complete way, pick the point if you're interested in or unfamiliar with the chain, you can go to another article of mine.
+We're not going to talk about the chain here in a complete way, pick the point if you're interested in or unfamiliar with the chain, you can go to another article of mine
-[[Tutorial] Perfect FISCO-How to start the BCOS blockchain network, stand-alone four-node, alliance chain](https://blog.csdn.net/qq_57309855/article/details/126180787?spm=1001.2014.3001.5501)
+[[Tutorial] How to start the perfect FISCO-BCOS blockchain network, stand-alone four-node, alliance chain](https://blog.csdn.net/qq_57309855/article/details/126180787?spm=1001.2014.3001.5501)

 First I will download the build _ chain.sh script